dcrommie/walbrook/src/markdown-pages/index.md

 ---
-title: Advisory Framework
+title: Plan.
+Invest.
+Protect.
-subtitle: Our advisory framework, supported by great technology and access to institutional-grade investment management, guides our conversations and actions from the outset.
+subtitle: Independent financial advice and wealth management
-thumbnail: /images/advisoryframework.png
+thumbnail: /images/family.png
-title2: Understanding your objectives and needs
+title2: Independent provider of financial advice to private clients and their families
-desc1: Understanding your objectives and needs
+desc1: Our investment philosophy have origins in global wealth management and an open architecture approach to financial advice.
-desc2: Developing recommended strategy
+desc2: We focus on providing high-quality strategic advice, incorporating investment, risk and lending solutions from third parties in a cohesive plan.
-desc3: Developing recommended strategy
+desc3: We use best practices to help you with planning, investments, wealth protection and navigation of change over the long term.
-services: Implementing your recommended strategies
+services: Our services
-servicestitle: Implementing your recommended strategies
+servicestitle: Wealth, family, and legacy together like never before
-service1: Monitoring and reviewing your progress
+service1: Investment Advisory
-service2: Monitoring and reviewing your progress
+service2: Retirement Planning
-service3: Take care of your future today
+service3: Wealth Accumulation
-service4: Independent provider of financial advice to private clients and their families
+service4: Risk Management
-service5: Independent provider of financial advice to private clients and their families
+service5: Family Office
-service6: Independent provider of financial advice to private clients and their families
+service6: Expatriates
-advisorytitle: asdasdas
+advisorytitle: Advisory Framework
-advisorydesc: sdfjhsdjhfl
+advisorydesc: Our advisory framework, supported by great technology and access to institutional-grade investment management, guides our conversations and actions from the outset.
 reviews:
-  - review: Expensive Fillers
+  - review: I am very happy with the service.
+They handle funds exceptionally well and are one of the bests in the market.
+I will surely ask my father to get in touch with them for his retirement planning.
-    name: Messy
+    pic: /images/brandlogo3.svg
-    pic: /images/advisoryframework.png
+    name: Liza
-  - review: Cheap Fillers
+  - review: “Seriously, you guys have saved me.
+I need to manage many time-sensitive tasks for myself and my family.
+A deadline change?
+Boom, no more headache!”
-    name: Hazard
+    pic: /images/image-13-1-.png
-    pic: /images/advisory.png
+    name: Irena Robin, CEO at Google
-contacttitle: asdasdas
+contacttitle: Advisory Framework
-contactdesc: sdfjhsdjhfl
+contactdesc: Our advisory framework, supported by great technology and access to institutional-grade investment management, guides our conversations and actions from the outset.
 ---